 A typical gun show (Jim Lo Scalzo/European Pressphoto Agency)

-We can follow the Canadian model and require that every gun buyer must have two people willing to vouch for him.
+We can follow the Canadian model and require that every gun buyer must have two people willing to vouch for him before he can buy the weapon.
 Will that stop mass murders?
 No, the weapons used in Sandy Hook were purchased by the shooter’s mother.
 It won’t stop mass murders, but it will very likely reduce the number of them.

 We can eliminate the absurd restrictions placed by Republican lawmakers on background checks.
 For example, right now the law limits the amount of time a background check can take.
 If the check isn’t finished in the allotted time, the sale is allowed to proceed by default.

 We can require retailers to report the sale of tactical gear to civilians.
 Will that stop mass murders?
-No, but it will deny them the additional pleasure of dressing like a bad-ass when they go off to murder innocent people.
+No, but it will alert the police to a possible problem.
+And it will deny mass murderers the additional pleasure of dressing like a badass when they go off to murder innocent people.

 We can take a number of small steps to reduce the incidence and severity of mass murders.
 We can do that without treading on any legitimate Second Amendment rights.
 We can do that if we go about it intelligently.
 And that means gun control advocates need to educate themselves about firearms.